PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

 *Obstacle Avoidance* enables a vehicle to navigate around obstacles when following a preplanned path.

 The feature requires a companion computer that is running computer vision software.
-This software maps obstacles and provide a route around obstacles for a given desired trajectory from PX4.
+This software provides a route for a given desired trajectory, mapping and navigating around obstacles to achieve the best path.

 Obstacle avoidance is intended for automatic modes, and is currently supported for multicopter vehicles in [Missions](#mission_mode) and [Offboard mode](#offboard_mode).

 This topic explains how the feature is set up and enabled in both modes.

-> **Tip** Manual modes instead use the (much simpler) *Collision Avoidance* approach, which simply stops the vehicle from crashing into obstacles.

 ## Offboard Mode Avoidance {#offboard_mode}

-PX4 supports collision avoidance in [Offboard mode](flight_modes/offboard.md), where the original planned route comes from a [ROS](http://dev.px4.io/en/ros/) node running on a companion computer, and then passed into an obstacle avoidance module (another ROS node).
+PX4 supports collision avoidance in [Offboard mode](flight_modes/offboard.md).

+The desired route comes from a [ROS](http://dev.px4.io/en/ros/) node running on a companion computer.
+This is passed into an obstacle avoidance module (another ROS node).
-The avoidance node sends the final computed path to the flight stack using the `SET_POSITION_TARGET_LOCAL_NED` message.
+The avoidance software sends the planned path to the flight stack as a stream of `SET_POSITION_TARGET_LOCAL_NED` messages.

-> **Note** PX4 does not do anything special for, or even know about, collision avoidance in offboard mode.
+> **Note** The only required PX4-side setup is to put PX4 into *Offboard mode*..
-  To PX4 the whole avoidance system could be any other ROS application.
+  While the `SET_POSITION_TARGET_LOCAL_NED` setpoints come from a ROS collision avoidance node, to PX4 could be from any MAVLink system.

-The route setpoints (`SET_POSITION_TARGET_LOCAL_NED`) can be supplied by any system.

-The tested hardware/software platform is [Intel Aero](../flight_controller/intel_aero.md) running the *local_planner* avoidance software (which has been set up as described in the [Intel Aero > Obstacle Avoidance](../flight_controller/intel_aero.md#obstacle-avoidance) and in the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) Github repo).
+The tested hardware/software platform is [Intel Aero](../flight_controller/intel_aero.md) running either the *local_planner* or *global_planner*.
+The setup is as described in the [Intel Aero > Obstacle Avoidance](../flight_controller/intel_aero.md#obstacle-avoidance) and in the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) Github repo.

 ## Mission Mode Avoidance {#mission_mode}

-PX4 supports object avoidance in [Missions](../flight_modes/mission.md).
+PX4 supports obstacle avoidance in [Missions](../flight_modes/mission.md), using avoidance software running on a separate companion computer.

-### Overview

-Object avoidance is enabled by [setting](../advanced_config/parameters.md) the `MPC_OBS_AVOID` to 1.
+Obstacle avoidance is enabled within PX4 by [setting](../advanced_config/parameters.md) the `MPC_OBS_AVOID` to 1.

-The planned route is sent to an obstacle avoidance system running on a companion computer.
-When an obstacle is detected, the avoidance software returns a stream of setpoints that the vehicle can follow to navigate around the obstacle.
+PX4 communicates with the obstacle avoidance software using an implementation of the MAVLink [Path Planning Protocol](TBD) (Trajectory Interface) which is [#described below](mission_avoidance_interface).
+Provided an avoidance system complies with this interface it can be used with PX4.

-The MAVLink [Obstacle Avoidance Protocol](TBD) is used for communicating with the avoidance software.
+The tested companion computer platform is [Intel Aero](../flight_controller/intel_aero.md) running either the *local_planner* or *global_planner* avoidance software.

-PX4 itself puts no particular constraints on the companion hardware or software (at long as it sends setpoints to avoid obstacles!)

-The tested hardware/software platform is [Intel Aero](../flight_controller/intel_aero.md) running the *local_planner* avoidance software (which has been set up as described in the [Intel Aero > Obstacle Avoidance](../flight_controller/intel_aero.md#obstacle-avoidance) and in the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) Github repo).
+This is set up as described in the [Intel Aero > Obstacle Avoidance](../flight_controller/intel_aero.md#obstacle-avoidance) and in the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) Github repo.

 ### Mission Progression

-Obstacle avoidance changes the mission behaviour only slightly:
+The companion computer provides setpoint navigation for the *entire route* (not just when there are obstacles) based on current position, current waypoint and next waypoint information from PX4.

+The resulting mission behaviour is very similar to missions without obstacle avoidance, and mainly affects the criteria used to determine that a waypoint has been reached.

+The difference when avoidance is active are:
 - A waypoint is "reached" when the vehicle is within the acceptance radius, regardless of its heading.
   - In normal missions the vehicle must reach a waypoint with a certain heading (i.e. in a "close to" straight line from the previous waypoint).
   - When obstacle avoidance is active, this constraint cannot be fulfilled because the obstacle avoidance algorithm has full control of the vehicle heading, and the vehicle always moves in the current field of view.